WeichenZhou/PALMER/README.md

-## This is a stable fork from https://github.com/WeichenZhou/PALMER.
+## This is an original version at https://github.com/WeichenZhou/PALMER.
 If you have any issues, please visit that repository and subsequent updates and corrections will be pulled here.

 # PALMER